-- (a) If the Government receives information that a Contractor or a person has engaged in conduct constituting a violation of subsection (a), (b), (c), or (d) of Section 27 of the Office of Federal Procurement Policy Act (41 U.S.C.
-423) (the Act), as amended by Section 4304 of the National Defense Authorization Act for Fiscal Year 1996 (Pub.L.
-104-106), the Government may -- - (1) Cancel the solicitation, if the contract has not yet been awarded or issued; or - (2) Rescind the contract with respect to which -- - The Contractor or someone acting for the Contractor has been convicted for an offense where the conduct constitutes a violation of subsection 27 (a) or (b) of the Act for the purpose of either -- - (A) Exchanging the information covered by such subsections for anything of value; or - (B) Obtaining or giving anyone a competitive advantage in the award of a Federal agency procurement contract; or - (ii) The head of the contracting activity has determined, based upon a preponderance of the evidence, that the Contractor or someone acting for the Contractor has engaged in conduct constituting an offense punishable under subsection 27 (e)(1) of the Act. - (b) If the Government rescinds the contract under paragraph (a) of this clause, the Government is entitled to recover, in addition to any penalty prescribed by law, the amount expended under the contract. - (c) The rights and remedies of the Government specified herein are not exclusive, and are in addition to any other rights and remedies provided by law, regulation, or under this contract.
+- If the Government receives information that a Contractor or a person has violated 41 U.S.C.
+2102-2104, Restrictions on Obtaining and Disclosing Certain Information, the Government may -- - (1) Cancel the solicitation, if the contract has not yet been awarded or issued; or - (2) Rescind the contract with respect to which -- - (i) The Contractor or someone acting for the Contractor has been convicted for an offense where the conduct violates 41 U.S.C.
+2102 for the purpose of either --

+(A) Exchanging the information covered by such subsections for anything of value; or

+- (B) Obtaining or giving anyone a competitive advantage in the award of a Federal agency procurement contract; or - (ii) The head of the contracting activity has determined, based upon a preponderance of the evidence, that the Contractor or someone acting for the Contractor has engaged in conduct punishable under 41 U.S.C.
+2105(a). - (b) If the Government rescinds the contract under paragraph (a) of this clause, the Government is entitled to recover, in addition to any penalty prescribed by law, the amount expended under the contract. - (c) The rights and remedies of the Government specified herein are not exclusive, and are in addition to any other rights and remedies provided by law, regulation, or under this contract.

-CLAUSE I.7 - FAR 52.203-10 PRICE OR FEE ADJUSTMENT FOR ILLEGAL OR IMPROPER ACTIVITY (JAN 1997)
+CLAUSE I.7 - FAR 52.203-10 PRICE OR FEE ADJUSTMENT FOR ILLEGAL OR IMPROPER ACTIVITY (MAY 2014)